Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 Bandages hug two of Hitori’s left fingers when his grandmother finally gives up with a laugh and tells him to wait for their guests to arrive.
 Almost half a decade of take-out or cheap, instant meals rendered him unadept in the kitchen, and the dishes his grandmother taught him always tasted better when she made them anyway.
 He smiles, remembering the first time he helped her skewer chicken pieces for yakitori.

-But Hitori sits at the dining table instead, arms lax against the lacquered surface, and gazes outside a window, his view illuminated by an outdoor lamp.
+Hitori sits at the dining table, arms lax against the lacquered surface, and gazes outside a window, his view illuminated by an outdoor lamp.
 Hitori thinks it’s ethereal, how the snow shimmers ephemerally in the golden glow—like starlight descending from the heavens, alight only long enough for his eyes to capture its crystalline beauty in a single moment before disappearing.
 Not even a millisecond to spare.

 Time is short-lived until it sours.